vfcash/VFC-Core/README.md

 **To become an active part of the network leave the coin program running in a screen and make sure any necessary ports are forwarded, VFC uses UDP Port 58008.** You will need to make atleast one valid transaction on the network before the mainnet indexes you as a peer and will commuicate with your node.

-Each address is limited to one transaction every 3 seconds, once a transaction is made both the sender and receievers addresses are limited for a total of 3 seconds.
+Each address is limited to one transaction every one second, once a transaction is made both the sender and receievers addresses are limited for a total of one second.

 # Third-Party Dependencies